Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 The code is written in python.
 To use it you will need:

-* python 3.8
+* python 3.6
 * numpy
 * matplotlib
 * jieba (Chinese word segmentation module) v0.42.1
 * tensorflow

-Before running the code make sure you load the 'embedding' and 'datasets' folders.
+Before running the 210934641.ipynb file make sure you load the 'embedding' and 'datasets' folders.

 ## the datasets folder
 * positive_samples.txt (2000 positive reviews, label=1）